kylantis/fusion-ui/src/components/README.md

 - Make your helper invocations async: When using template helpers that perform long-running tasks (relatively speaking), it's best to make these invocations async, so that they don't drastically increase the initial rendering time of your component.
 For mustache statements and custom blocks, add the hash async=true

-- Subclass existing components where necessary: Even though each component has it's own template file that is not shared, components can extend a component class
+- Subclass existing components where necessary: Even though each component has it's own template file that is not shared, components can extend a component class.
+If subclassing, make sure both component classes have a compactible data model, i.e. ensure that either the fields are unique, or the intersecting fields have the same type, else you will experience compilation errors during model generation due to conflicting method signatures.
+Also, if Y extends X, it implies that all fields in X are applicable to Y. If this is not the case, then Y should not be extending X.

+- Use variables as necessary.

 - Learn by looking at the built-in components: This framework comes pre-loaded with an exhaustive list of components that you can use out of the box and also learn from.